Metacello/metacello/docs/MetacelloScriptingAPI.md

 ```

 The `upgrade` command iterates over all loaded projects; refreshes
-the project configuration and loads the `#stable` version of the project.
+the project configuration and loads the `#stable` version of each project.

-You can also selectively upgrade projects:
+You can also selectively upgrade an individual project:

 ```Smalltalk
 Metacello new